Restoration of Two Large Sculptures by Maya Lin

 We’d done lots of tests and calculations and had a strong idea where the leak was located but no one had actually seen it.
 Then came the miracles!

 The first one appeared as a wild engineer out of nowhere!
-Jim Wenzel from the State Dept. He’s in charge of preserving all the antiques and works of art throughout our government, from priceless paintings in the White House to antique furniture in distant embassies.
-With 294 US embassies, consulates, and diplomatic missions across the world, there is a vast collection of valuable antiques, works of art, gifts and historic architecture to care for.
-His department and FAPE work in partnership to preserve these assets.
+Jim Wenzel from the US State Dept. He's in charge of preserving all the antiques and works of art at our embassies and ambassador residences overseas, from priceless paintings to antique furniture to historic structures.
+He has his plate full with 294 US embassies, consulates, and diplomatic missions around the world.
+It's a vast collection of valuable antiques, works of art, gifts, and historic architecture to care for.
+His department, the Office of Cultural Heritage, and FAPE work in partnership to preserve these assets.

 This guy’s supposed to be shuffling paper behind some desk.
 Instead here he is lending a hand even with the dirtiest job, even in the rain, and with engineering know-how that turned out to be critical to the success of the job - he figured out where the leaks were!